Salvation Army War College: Curriculum

+Courses include Who is Jesus?, Biblical Interpretation, Extreme Prophetic, and Extreme Evangelism.
 There are modular courses that vary by year.

-A list of the above courses can be found here.
+A full list of the courses are in the college's website.

 Board of Reference/Faculty

 The Board of Reference featured established leaders from around the world.
 They offered insight, spiritual support and endorsed The War College.

 The War College local and/or visiting faculty included Aaron White, Cherie White, Major Doug Burr, Michael Collins, Major Winn Blackman, Faytene Kryskow, Patricia King, Commissioners Marilyn and William Francis, Nicole Brindle, and others.

-Phase Two

-Upon graduation, students could apply for a second or third year with The War College.